 It is the aim of the Seminary to maintain a high standard of reverent scholarship.
 Students planning to enter the Christian ministry are urged to complete, whenever practicable, a regular classical course at some accredited college or university.
-An applicant for admission to matriculation and enrollment as a student in the Seminary must present to the Registrar the following credentials:

-1. A student applying for admission by letter and not known by any member of the faculty should present the names of pastors or others of known Christian standing, to whom inquiries may be sent concerning the following: Evidence that the applicant is born again, is yielded to the will of God, is endowed with ministry gifts, and agrees essentially with the system of doctrine taught in this Seminary.
+Evidence that the applicant is born again, is yielded to the will of God, is endowed with ministry gifts, and agrees essentially with the system of doctrine taught in this Seminary is sought.